dnsimple/dnsimple-support/content/articles/record-resolution-issues.markdown

 `dig` says I have to wait 3534 seconds (about an hour) before the cache for the record is expired.
 If I make a change now, it may not be visible from my local machine for an hour.

-Make sure to clear the DNS cache before checking a record update.
+Clear the DNS cache before checking a record update.
 This may involve:

 1. Clearing system level DNS cache
 1. Restart browser sessions

-An alternative is to check the changes with a mobile device or another computer outside your local home or office network.
+Alternatively, check the changes with a mobile device or another computer outside your local home or office network.

-## Check record propagation delay
+## Check the record propagation delay

 If you recently changed a record, it may take a while for the change to propagate.
 This is especially true if the record has been cached by your local ISP.

-In most cases, you can bypass a propagation delay by passing a custom name server in the `dig` call.
+You usually can bypass a propagation delay by passing a custom name server in the `dig` call.

 The following command checks the DNS record against the `ns1.dnsimple.com` name server: